-1. BZ : Bank Zitouna (Tunisian bank).
-2. The Bank Al Baraka (Tunisian bank).
-3. BAMIS : Mauritanian bank.
-4. The Bank Al Baraka (Algerian bank).
-5. The Bank Alsalam (Algerian bank).
-6. the Islamic Bank of Faisal of Egypt.
-7. the Islamic Bank of Faisal of Sudan.
-8. The Bank Al Baraka of Egypt.
+- 1. BZ : Bank Zitouna (Tunisian bank).

+- 2. The Bank Al Baraka (Tunisian bank).

+- 3. BAMIS : Mauritanian bank.

+- 4. The Bank Al Baraka (Algerian bank).

+- 5. The Bank Alsalam (Algerian bank).

+- 6. the Islamic Bank of Faisal of Egypt.

+- 7. the Islamic Bank of Faisal of Sudan.

+- 8. The Bank Al Baraka of Egypt.

-180 12 ii.
+- ii.
 Definition of variables

-181 In order to measure the efficiency of Islamic banks in North Africa we use the analysis by ratios.
-The founding 182 studies concentrated on the analysis of the efficiency of the banks have had recourse to certain ratios in order to studies concentrated on the analysis of the efficieexamine the efficiency of banks (Farrell, 1957).
+In order to measure the efficiency of Islamic banks in North Africa we use the analysis by ratios.
+The founding studies concentrated on the analysis of the efficiency of the banks have had recourse to certain ratios in order to examine the efficiency of banks (Farrell, 1957).

 Recent studies have made call to ratios of profitability, efficiency, cost as (Qureshi & Shaikh, 2012), and we are going to add the ratios of risk.

 The ratios are summarized in the table below.